One Direction Reunion Rumor: Talks For Comeback Album, Zayn Malik Returns?

 It’s been confirmed that all the boys have signed solo contracts of their own, with the intentions of releasing their debut albums within the next year, reportedly starting with Niall, who has already enjoyed commercial success with his song, “This Town.”

 Aside from wanting to give their solo careers a shot, Payne is just weeks away from welcoming his baby into the world.
-Last month, it was confirmed that the singer was expecting his first child with British pop star Cheryl Cole, who is said to be ecstatic by the pregnancy and can’t wait to raise her toddler with 23-year-old, The Sun reports.
+Last month, it was confirmed that the singer was expecting his first child with British pop star Cheryl Cole, who is said to be ecstatic by the pregnancy and can’t wait to raise her toddler with the 23-year-old, The Sun reports.

 Taking all of this into consideration, there’s no way that Liam would want to reunite with the rest of the One Direction members.
 The group knows that getting back together and renewing their contracts would evidently give them little to no time with their own projects, along with juggling their personal lives.